Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 Should I have to add Freon to my AC unit every year?

-No. If you need refrigerant added to your AC system every year, you have a leak somewhere.
+No. If you need refrigerant added to your AC system every year, you have a leak somewhere in the system.
 Refrigerant doesn’t get "used up."
-Contact a licensed HVAC technician to find and repair the leak and recharge your system properly.
+Contact a licensed HVAC technician to locate and repair the leak and to recharge your system properly.

 What are the most common HVAC problems?

-Clogged filters, low refrigerant levels, faulty thermostats, and dirty coils are among the most common HVAC problems we deal with.
-Regular maintenance and tune-ups can prevent many of these issues.
+Clogged filters, low refrigerant levels, faulty thermostats, and dirty coils are among the most common HVAC problems we encounter.
+Regular maintenance and tune-ups can help prevent many of these issues.

 What does SEER stand for?